 is a New York City Landmark overlooking Fifth Avenue in Manhattan.
 The luxurious AAA Five Diamond hotel is steeped in New York history, including its renowned King Cole Bar, where bartender Fernand Petiot invented the Bloody Mary in 1934.
 In keeping with the refined tastes of its guests, the hotel later renamed the tomato juice-and-vodka cocktail the Red Snapper.
 Sip on the original recipe for the Red Snapper

-while daydreaming of a future visit to the St. Regis—which boasts both AAA Inspector’s Best of Housekeeping and Inspector’s Best of Personal Favorite badges.
+while daydreaming of a future visit to the St. Regis—which boasts an Inspector’s Best of Personal Favorite badge among other distinctions.

 If you’re dreaming of a Disney vacation, you can have some theme park fun with your family now by making Disney recipes at home.
 The Disney Parks Blog

 is sharing recipes that are fun for the whole family to make together, such as Chocolate, Peanut Butter, Banana French Toast

 from Disney’s PCH Grill at Disney’s Paradise Pier® Hotel

 , a AAA Three Diamond hotel at Disney California Adventure® Park